THE HOUSE BUNTING

 • 65 bird species

-Two biologists discover the birds of Qatar during two long stopovers in this Middle Eastern country: one day allocated to drive through different habitats looking for Persian gulf targets, and one day birding in urban Doha by public transport.
+Two biologists discovered the birds of Qatar during two long stopovers in this Middle Eastern country: one day allocated to drive through different habitats looking for Persian gulf targets, and one day birding in urban Doha by public transport.

 Reach out at